 The Corporation maintains a comprehensive directors' and officers' liability insurance program.
-Subject to policy conditions, this program is intended to cover each individual's liability arising from his/her duties as a director or officer of the Corporation provided he/she acted honestly and in good faith with a view to the best interests of the Corporation.
-The Corporation's program includes side liability insurance covering directors and officers of the Corporation and its subsidiaries acting in their capacities as such, as well as coverage for the Corporation itself against a securities claim.
-The period of coverage is April 2021 to April 2022.
-The premium for such insurance in the 2021 fiscal year was approximately \$55,516 (pro-rated to reflect the portion of coverage relating to 2021 only and translated to US\$ at the average exchange rate for 2021 using the rate of exchange published by the Bank of Canada), which was paid by the Corporation.
-The aggregate insurance coverage obtained under the policy is C\$15,000,000 per year (C\$10,000,000 for securities claims against the Corporation), with a general deductible of C\$25,000 per claim.
+Subject to policy conditions, this program is intended to cover each individual's liability arising from his/her duties as a director or officer of the Corporation provided he/she acted honestly and in good faith with a view to the best interests of the Corporation and its subsidiaries acting in their capacities as such, as well as coverage for the Corporation itself against a securities claim.
+The period of coverage is April 2022 to April 2023.
+The premium for such insurance in the 2022 fiscal year was approximately \$89,230 (pro-rated to reflect the portion of coverage relating to 2022 only and translated to US\$ at the average exchange rate for 2022 using the rate of exchange published by the Bank of Canada), which was paid by the Corporation.
+The aggregate insurance coverage obtained under the policy is C\$60,000,000 per year (C\$20,000,000 for securities claims against the Corporation), with a general deductible of C\$100,000 per claim and \$250,000 for US Securities Claims.
 No indemnification has been paid or has become payable under such insurance since the commencement of coverage.